ctram/compliance-ui/README.md

 The interface is split into two main panels:

-- **Left Panel**: Displays the entire copy with user-chosen suggestions for violation remediation
+- **Left Panel**: Displays the entire copy with user-chosen suggested corrections for violation remediation.
-- **Right Panel**: Shows one violation at a time with its suggested corrections
+- **Right Panel**: Shows one violation at a time with its suggested corrections.

 ### Navigating Violations